By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1170|Pages: 3|6 min read

-In the mid-to-late, 1900’s psychology was not a new thing, as it had been around for years by that point in time.
-During this time period many new ideas had been popping up and one such came from a young inspirational man named Abraham Maslow.
-His new idea was an advance on the humanistic theory, which was lackluster at that point, and a whole new hierarchy system called, The Hierarchy Of Needs, a ranking system of needs that hinder self-actualization.
-This new idea of his would become a true blessing to psychology, but how he got to understand this and come to the realization of his theory is a fascinating one.
+In the mid-to-late 1900s, psychology was not a new field, as it had been around for years by that point in time.
+During this period, many new ideas were emerging, and one such idea came from a young inspirational man named Abraham Maslow.
+His new idea was an advancement of the humanistic theory, which was lackluster at that point, and a whole new hierarchy system called The Hierarchy Of Needs, a ranking system of needs that hinder self-actualization.
+This new idea of his would become a true blessing to psychology, but how he came to understand this and realize his theory is a fascinating story.

 Abraham Maslow was born in April of 1908 in Brooklyn, New York.
-He was the first of seven children and he would spend most of his childhood immersed in books.
-He would marry his first cousin Bertha Goodman against his parents' permission.
-Maslow would go on to study law at City College of New York but would switch over to the University of Wisconsin where he developed an interest in psychology (Cherry, 2020).
+He was the first of seven children, and he spent most of his childhood immersed in books.
+He married his first cousin Bertha Goodman against his parents' permission.
+Maslow initially studied law at City College of New York but later switched to the University of Wisconsin, where he developed an interest in psychology (Cherry, 2020).
 During the 1950s, Maslow became one of the founders and driving forces of humanistic psychology (Cherry, 2020).
 His theories included the hierarchy of needs, self-actualization, and peak experiences.
-Maslow‘s hierarchy of needs is a motivational theory in psychology compromising a five-tier model of human needs, often depicted as hierarchical levels within a period (Mcleod, 2020).
-Abraham Maslow shifted focus to look at the positive side of mental health while other psychologists focused on human nature (Cherry, 2020).
-His interest in human potential, seeking peak experiences and improving mental health by seeking personal growth had a lasting influence on psychology.
-Maslow expanded the field of humanistic psychology to include an explanation of how human needs change throughout an individual's lifespan, and how these needs influence the development of personality (“Maslow's Humanistic Theory of Personality”, 2020).
+Maslow’s hierarchy of needs is a motivational theory in psychology comprising a five-tier model of human needs, often depicted as hierarchical levels within a pyramid (Mcleod, 2020).
+Abraham Maslow shifted focus to look at the positive side of mental health, while other psychologists focused on human nature (Cherry, 2020).
+His interest in human potential, seeking peak experiences, and improving mental health by seeking personal growth had a lasting influence on psychology.
+Maslow expanded the field of humanistic psychology to include an explanation of how human needs change throughout an individual's lifespan and how these needs influence the development of personality (“Maslow's Humanistic Theory of Personality”, 2020).
 Maslow's hierarchy of needs theory has made a major contribution to teaching and classroom management in schools.
-All of Maslow‘s accomplishments would end up being very vital to psychology today.
+All of Maslow’s accomplishments would end up being very vital to psychology today.
 We know a lot more things because of everything he has done.
-Maslow would pass away in June of 1970 due to a heart attack.
+Maslow passed away in June of 1970 due to a heart attack.

-With any theory, comes at least a few flaws.
+With any theory comes at least a few flaws.
 Maslow’s humanistic theory is no exception.
-The entire theory is based on the hierarchy of needs, in order from bottom to top they go: physiological needs, safety needs, love and belonging, esteem, and finally self-actualization.
-Each of the bottom four needs require some social interaction while the sought-after need, self-actualization, is obviously without social interaction (“Why Maslow's Self-Actualization Theory Is Not Quite Right”, N.D.).
-All of Maslow’s ideas are known to focus on the western culture, anyone eastern, would have trouble using his theory towards self-actualization. (“Pros and Cons of Maslow's Hierarchy - Consumer Behaviour: a needs perspective”, N.D.).
+The entire theory is based on the hierarchy of needs, in order from bottom to top: physiological needs, safety needs, love and belonging, esteem, and finally self-actualization.
+Each of the bottom four needs requires some social interaction, while the sought-after need, self-actualization, is obviously without social interaction (“Why Maslow's Self-Actualization Theory Is Not Quite Right”, N.D.).
+All of Maslow’s ideas are known to focus on Western culture, and anyone from Eastern cultures would have trouble using his theory towards self-actualization (“Pros and Cons of Maslow's Hierarchy - Consumer Behaviour: a needs perspective”, N.D.).
 Since all people are individuals, each person can progress through this hierarchy at different rates, some faster and some slower.
-There is really no feasible way to test the amount of satisfaction required for each category to move up a tier. (“Pros and Cons of Maslow's Hierarchy - Consumer Behaviour: a needs perspective”, N.D.).
-Maslow’s hierarchy model is also known to be pretty simplistic.
-The requirements or needs for each tier can be achieved by doing some of the same actions (“Pros and Cons of Maslow's Hierarchy - Consumer Behaviour: a needs perspective”, (N.D.).
+There is really no feasible way to test the amount of satisfaction required for each category to move up a tier (“Pros and Cons of Maslow's Hierarchy - Consumer Behaviour: a needs perspective”, N.D.).
+Maslow’s hierarchy model is also known to be quite simplistic.
+The requirements or needs for each tier can be achieved by doing some of the same actions (“Pros and Cons of Maslow's Hierarchy - Consumer Behaviour: a needs perspective”, N.D.).

-Abraham Maslow and his humanistic theory, although somewhat controversial, is still used widely today.
-His adolescence is what we can credit for his major psychology successes.
+Abraham Maslow and his humanistic theory, although somewhat controversial, are still widely used today.
+His adolescence can be credited for his major psychology successes.
 Abraham Maslow once said, “One can choose to go back toward safety or forward toward growth.
 Growth must be chosen again and again; fear must be overcome again and again.”
 This is a model we should all attempt to live by.

 Browse our vast selection of original essay samples, each expertly formatted and styled